Skip to content

 • Board arrows and square highlights (as [%cal] / [%csl] annotations in comments)

-The exported PGN is standard and can be opened in ChessBase, Scid, Arena, or any other PGN-compatible application.
+The copied PGN is standard and can be pasted into ChessBase, Scid, Arena, or any other PGN-compatible application.
+Repertoires can additionally be exported to a .pgn file from the Openings side-nav, and opponent reports to PGN from the Reports page.

 Masterboard correctly handles PGN files exported directly from chess.com and Lichess, including: